sagemath/trac_to_gh/Issue 1137.md

 # Issue 1137: matrix visualize_structure is completely broken on osx (at least 10.5) -- why no doctest to catch this!?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1137

 Original creator: was